byvishwanath/Zepto-Data-Cleaning-Analysis-Using-SQL/README.md

 # Zepto-Data-Cleaning-Analysis-Using-SQL
 SQL data analytics project involving data exploration, cleaning, and business insights using Zepto e-commerce dataset.

 📁 Dataset Overview
 --------------------------------------------------------

 The dataset used in this project was sourced from Kaggle and contains product listings scraped from Zepto's e-commerce platform.

-Each row shows a specific version of a product (its SKU).
-You will see the same product name listed more than once because it might be sold in different sizes, weights, or categories, or with different discounts.
+Each row shows a specific version of a product its SKU (Stock Keeping Unit). can see the same product name listed more than once because it might be sold in different sizes, weights, or categories, or with different discounts.

 | Column Name | Description |